taxjarsam/taxjar-developers/source/integrations/sales-tax-calculations.md

 ---

-## Tax Status

-If products on your platform have a tax status, you’ll want to exempt non-taxable products.
-In the `line_items[]` collection, pass a `product_tax_code` of `99999` for each non-taxable product to exempt it from sales tax.

-Fully taxable products don’t require a `product_tax_code`.
-We’ll automatically assume it’s taxable.

----

 ## Product Exemptions

 To handle product taxability, you’ll need to allow merchants to assign their products to a [TaxJar product category](https://developers.taxjar.com/api/reference/#get-list-tax-categories).
 If you have a product tax class system built into your platform, consider associating a TaxJar product category with a tax class.